Integralist/integralist.co.uk/content/posts/cognito.md

 ## Example Python Lambda Migration Script

-The code is effectively made up, but gives an idea of what you might execute within this 'user migration' lambda hook.
+The following code is made up, but gives an idea of what the actual implementation might resemble for the 'user migration' lambda hook.

 But there is one aspect that's based off a real scenario, which is taking the returned authentication details from the legacy system `legacy_id` and storing that as a 'custom attribute' within Cognito's user pool for the user we were about to migrate.